 What to do for May Day How to get through the maze

-If a tree is blocking your way, consider chopping the tree down and then hopping on the stump to move on instead of using an apple.
+- If a tree is blocking your way, consider chopping the tree down and then hopping on the stump to move on instead of using an apple to remove the stump.
 The more apples you have by the end of the maze, the more likely you are to reach all of the island's Bell Vouchers.

 Who is Rover?